ArduPilot/ardupilot_wiki/common/source/docs/common-pixracer-overview.rst

 Overview
 ========

-The `Pixracer V1 <http://www.auav.co/product-p/xr-v1.htm>`__ is the
-first autopilot of the new FMUv4 Pixhawk generation.
-It has been designed primarily for the demanding requirements of small FPV racing quad multicopters, but of course can be used on planes and other vehicles which require no more than 6 pwm outputs for controlling escs and motors.
-Pixracer is available from the `AUAV shop <http://www.auav.co/product-p/xr-v1.htm>`__
+The `Pixracer <https://store.mrobotics.io/mRo-PixRacer-R14-Official-p/auav-pxrcr-r14-mr.htm>`__ is the common name for the FMUv4 generation of Pixhawk flight controllers.
+It has been designed primarily for the demanding requirements of small multicopters, but of course can be used on planes and other vehicles which require no more than 6 pwm outputs for controlling escs and motors.
+Pixracer is available from the `mRobotics <https://store.mrobotics.io/mRo-PixRacer-R14-Official-p/auav-pxrcr-r14-mr.htm>`__

 .. tip::